 Fees: OctaFX spreads starts at 0.6 pips and 1:500 Leverage for currencies.
-OctaFX offers commission-free trading for all account types, and swap fees for majors like EURUSD are -0.64 USD for swap short and -1.03 USD for swap long.
+OctaFX offers commission-free trading for all account types, as well as zero swap fees.

-Traders can withdraw to Nigerian bank accounts, with a minimum withdrawal amount of ₦1,750.
-Withdrawals to Visa cards start from $20, and the minimum amount is $5 if you are withdrawing to Skrill and cryptocurrencies wallets.
-All withdrawals are completed within 3 hours.
+Traders can withdraw to Nigerian bank accounts, with a minimum withdrawal amount of ₦3,000.
+The minimum amount is $5 if you are withdrawing to Skrill and cryptocurrencies wallets.

-OctaFX has online tools for analysis like market insights, economic calendar, converter, and calculator.
+OctaFX has online tools for analysis like market insights, economic calendars, converters, and calculators.
 The platform has educational resources for traders in form of webinars, articles, and video tutorials along with 24/7 live chat support for traders.